So you want to know how to make a parkour video?

 GoPro have three main variations of cameras in their product range currently.
 All are waterproof, all have wifi/phone app remote control, the higher grade ones have better framerates and resolution.
 In essence they work like this…

-- Gopro Hero 5 – Best resolution and framerates, best image quality, rear screen, waterproof without extra case
+- Gopro Hero 7 Black – Best resolution and framerates, best image quality, rear screen, waterproof without extra case

-- Gopro Session – Basic resolution and framerates, no screen, waterproof
+- Gopro Session (Any Model) – Basic resolution and framerates, no screen, waterproof

-Currently the top of the line GoPro is the Hero 5.
-The gopro product line has a number of cameras, but the 5 has the best specifications and features for POV filming, so thats what we used in a number of our viral POV videos.
-It shoots 4K, has a really wide (fisheye) lens, you can control it from your phone and it is waterproof, without needing a case!
+Currently the top of the line GoPro is the Hero 7 Black.
+The gopro product line has a number of cameras, but the 7 has the best specifications and features for POV filming, so thats what we used in a number of our viral POV videos.
+The killer new feature on the Hero 7 is the Hypersmooth stabilization, which makes your handheld footage incredible smooth and more or less removes the need for any gimbals or other equipment.
+Furthermore, It shoots 4K, has a really wide (fisheye) lens, you can control it from your phone and it is waterproof, without needing a case!
 You’ll need a MicroSD card for it and also suggest you grab an extra battery or two.
 The GoPro hero cameras can be found at the links below.

 All of our films have been shot using a ‘mouth mount’, but there are a number of ways to hold the camera in your mouth.
 We recommend using the GoPro headstrap with the staps taken off, and biting onto the flat bit of plastic thats left.
 You can also do a similar thing with the skeleton case too, but there are loads of ways, see what you prefer.
 We suggest avoiding the chest or head straps because they are just too wobbly for parkour filming.